Mental Health and School Achievement: Why Gender and Age at Onset Matter

 At first glance, this may seem surprising.
 We often think of early-onset mental health problems as especially harmful.
 However, adolescence is also a period of major educational demands and transitions.
 Mental health difficulties occurring during these years may disrupt learning at a particularly important stage, just as young people are preparing for future educational pathways.

-It is also possible that children who identified difficulties earlier received support sooner, helping to reduce some of the long-term impact on learning.
+It is also possible that children who identified earlier receive support sooner, helping to reduce some of the long-term impact on learning.

 Schoolboy threatens with his fist.
 Boy in school uniform.
 White background.
 Brawler